furti/FreeCAD-ArchTextures/README.md

 ## Motivation
 I was working on a arch project in FreeCAD.
 When the geometry was pretty much finished I decided that the building needs some texturing.
 This will help dramatically in understanding the overall idea (This is made from wood, there are bricks,...).
 I know Blender a bit and can produce texture materials that look quite good (at least for me :D) but I am lazy.
 I don't want to switch back and force between applications when something changes.
 And as my goal was not to create photorealistic renderings, i decided to do it in FreeCAD.

 ## Getting started

+A good advice right at the beginning: Apply textures only **after** you finished modelling your geometry.
+Otherwise it might be easily possible that you break your texture mapping later on and have to do it again.

 <details>
     <summary>